iechor/docs/content/engine/tutorials/networkingcontainers.md

 ## Launch a container on the default network

-Docker includes support for networking containers through the use of **network drivers**.
-By default, Docker provides two network drivers for you, the `bridge` and the `overlay` drivers.
+iEchor includes support for networking containers through the use of **network drivers**.
+By default, iEchor provides two network drivers for you, the `bridge` and the `overlay` drivers.
 You can also write a network driver plugin so that you can create your own drivers but that is an advanced task.

-Every installation of the Docker Engine automatically includes three default networks.
+Every installation of the iEchor Engine automatically includes three default networks.
 You can list them:

-    $ docker network ls
+    $ iechor network ls

     NETWORK ID          NAME                DRIVER
     18a2866682b8        none                null
     c288470c46f6        host                host
     7b369448dccb        bridge              bridge

 The network named `bridge` is a special network.
-Unless you tell it otherwise, Docker always launches your containers in this network.
+Unless you tell it otherwise, iEchor always launches your containers in this network.
 Try this now:

-    $ docker run -itd --name=networktest ubuntu
+    $ iechor run -itd --name=networktest ubuntu

     74695c9cea6d9810718fddadc01a727a5dd3ce6a69d09752239736c030599741